Judas Priest – British Steel: #898 of best 1,000 albums ever!

 Judas Priest - British Steel

-Why is Judas Priest’s British Steel on my best 1,000 albums ever list?
+So why is Judas Priest’s British Steel on this best 1,000 albums ever thing?

-It’s far too simplistic to call British Steel the “Breaking the Law album,” but at least in the U.S. it’s the song that is most closely tied to Judas Priest.
+It’s far too simplistic to call British Steel the “Breaking the Law album,” but at least in the U.S. it’s the song that is most closely tied to the band.
 And a powerhouse of catchy, riff-heavy heavy metal and rebellion it is.

-The video for “Breaking the Law” is absolutely worth checking out, by the way, as it shows off both the band’s sense of fun and playfulness while also emphasizing the metaphorical breaking of the law that they espouse, as it were.
+The video is absolutely worth checking out, by the way, as it shows off both the band’s sense of fun and playfulness while also emphasizing the metaphorical breaking of the law that they espouse, as it were.

 Dealings with and feelings about the law, metaphorical and otherwise, were certainly front and center in the United Kingdom during that era, at least with the younger generation attracted to the raw, anti-authority sounds of punk and metal.
 Another classic of the era by The Clash comes to mind, of course: “I Fought the Law.”